aframevr/a-painter/README.md

 * **color** (*color*): Base color to be used on the brush (It's defined when the stroke is created).

 ### Register a new brush
-To register a new brush we should call `AFRAME.APAINTER.registerBrush` with three parameters:
+To register a new brush we should call `AFRAME.registerBrush` with three parameters:
 * **brushName** (*string*): The unique brush name.
 * **brushDefinition** (*object*): The custom implementation of the previously defined `brushDefinition`.
 * **options** (*object* [Optional]):